vidyar/docs-1/sources/config.rst

 There are two types of roles that users can have -

 **Owner :**
 Owner is the highest role.
 This role permits users to create, run and delete a project.
-Owners can also manage permissions and create other co-owners.

 **Build engineer :**